official-stockfish/Stockfish/src/docs/learn.md

 `nn_batch_size` - minibatch size used for learning.
 Should be smaller than batch size.
 Default: 1000.

 `newbob_decay` - learning rate will be multiplied by this factor every time a net is rejected (so in other words it controls LR drops).
-Default: 1.0 (no LR drops)
+Default: 0.5 (no LR drops)

 `newbob_num_trials` - determines after how many subsequent rejected nets the training process will be terminated.
-Default: 2.
+Default: 4.

 `nn_options` - if you're reading this you don't use it.
 It passes messages directly to the network evaluation.
 I don't know what it can do either.

 `eval_save_interval` - every `eval_save_interval` positions the network will be saved and either accepted or rejected (in which case an LR drop follows).
-Default: 1000000000 (1B). (generally people use values in 10M-100M range)
+Default: 100000000 (100M). (generally people use values in 10M-100M range)

 `loss_output_interval` - every `loss_output_interval` fitness statistics are displayed.
-Default: `batchsize`
+Default: 1000000 (1M)

 `validation_set_file_name` - path to the file with training data to be used for validation (loss computation and move accuracy)